Table Of Contents

 For example, a sensor gets damaged on a production line conveyor, so a technician pulls a new sensor from spares inventory and installs it on the conveyor.
 Problem solved, right?

 Not necessarily.
 A sensor should never be damaged, it should only wear out.
 There has to be a reason why the sensor was damaged so the first thing a technician should do is find out the cause.
 This may seem obvious, but a lot of times the tech is in a hurry to restore the line and isn't able (or take the time) to identify the root cause of the issue.

 In that moment, there are two possible sources of information about this issue.

-So you can see that having the right real-time data is critical to your overall targets.
-Also, teaching the technician to ask WHY instead of just replacing the part and moving onto the next thing, will build the continuous improvement culture you need to bring your machine reliability up.
+Having the right real-time data is critical to your overall maintenance, repair, and operations targets.
+Also, teaching the technician to ask why a part is malfunctioning instead of just replacing it will build the continuous improvement culture you need to improve your machine reliability.

-You can see by simply having real-time visibility of machine and spare parts consumption history, your maintenance, repair, and operations will improve through:
+By simply having real-time visibility of machine and spare parts consumption history, your maintenance, repair, and operations will improve through:

 The result will be both improved machine reliability and lower cost of inventory.
 Everybody wins!

 Ready to improve reliability and reduce spares inventory costs?
 Find out how L2L's CloudDISPATCH can help you improve your maintenance, repair, and operations.